salfter/MinerSwitcher/README.md

 The pool configuration needs to be copied from ./pool_config_example.json to ./pool_config.json and edited with the credentials for the pools you use.
+The priority field determines the order in which pools are fed to the miner;
+the pool with the highest priority is added last, so the miner switches to it.
+In the example configuration, for instance, Eligius is given a priority of 10 and BTC Guild is given a priority of 0.
+MinerSwitch will remove whatever other pools are configured, send the configuration for BTC Guild, and then send the configuration for Eligius.
+When it's all done, the miner will be aiming its shares at Eligius (unless it's down).

 The miner configuration needs to be copied from ./miner_config_example.json to ./miner_config.json and edited with the connection details for your